saraswatmanu/scDoRI/README.md

 ## Key Highlights

 - **Unified** approach: single model for dimensionality reduction + eGRN inference
-- **Continuous eGRN modelling** : each cell is a mixture of regulatory states, allwoing study of changes in GRNs.
+- **Continuous eGRN modelling** : each cell is a mixture of topics, allowing study of changes in GRNs.
 No need for predefined clusters
 - **Scalable**: mini-batch training for millions of cells

 ## 📦 Installation and Usage